Under Colorado law, leaving the scene of an accident triggers one of four criminal charges:

 Call us for help…

-If you or someone you know was arrested for leaving the scene of the accident, we invite you to contact us for a free consultation in our law office or over the phone.
+If you or someone you know was arrested on hit-and-run charges, our defense lawyers invite you to contact us for legal advice in our law office or over the phone.

 Communities we serve include Denver, Colorado Springs, Aurora, Fort Collins, Lakewood, Thornton, Arvada, Westminster, Pueblo and Centennial.